tuor4eg/react-code-test/README.md

 ## Installation and starting app

-The applications installs with command `npm install`.
+The application installs with command `npm install`.
 After that it can be started with command `npm start`.

 ## Presentation